Assessments

 Yes.
 Following your assessment, you will receive a clear and personalised written report that includes recommendations aimed at supporting learning and well-being.

-Do your assessments cover giftedness and learning disorders?
+Do you offer assessments for giftedness or learning disorders?

 Yes.
 Our assessments can explore learning strengths, giftedness, and potential learning disorders, helping to develop a clearer and more complete understanding of each individual learner’s needs.